 Grand Canyon North Rim is one of the most beautiful and least developed rims of Grand Canyon National Park.
-That is why it is also the favorite among true nature lovers, hikers and campers.
-The most common ways to experience Grand Canyon North Rim is to hike or go on a helicopter tour.
-The North Rim is only open during the summer and is closed October through May due to snow and winter road conditions.
-Hiring a professional guide to lead you on a Rim-to-Rim (or Rim-to-Rim-to-Rim) backpacking trip is one of the most popular ways to experience the North Rim - on that you'll never forget.
+That is why it is also the favorite among true nature lovers, hikers, and campers.
+The most common way to experience Grand Canyon North Rim is to hike or go on a helicopter tour.
+The North Rim is only open during the summer and is closed from October through May due to snow and winter road conditions.
+Hiring a professional guide to lead you on a Rim-to-Rim (or Rim-to-Rim-to-Rim) backpacking trip is one of the most popular ways to experience the North Rim - one that you'll never forget.

 Other ways of seeing the North Rim is to take a multi-day river rafting trip down the Colorado River from Lees Ferry/Marble Canyon, which is near the North Rim, and navigate the Upper Canyon.
 There's also a 30-minute air tour from Las Vegas to Bar-10 Ranch, a decidedly remote 'off-the-grid' vacation lodge and ranch located on the Arizona Strip outside the National Park but only 9 miles from that portion of the North Rim, located 80 unpaved miles from St. George, UT.
-These are some really fun, lower risk Covid-19 exposure ways to visit Grand Canyon National Park.
+These are some unique, less crowded ways to experience the Grand Canyon.